 There are four other areas that need your attention if you want to harness emotional intelligence.
 Mastering them will help your team to make an emotional connection with each and every customer, no matter their own personal feelings about the situation they are in.

-By encouraging self-awareness in employees, it is possible to guarantee that the people communicating with customers are more mindful of their behavior and consistently want to work on improving themselves.
+By encouraging self-awareness in customer service, it is possible to guarantee that the people communicating with customers are more mindful of their behavior and consistently want to work on improving themselves.

 This can help to avoid situations where a user, who is already very frustrated and has lashed out either via email or over the phone, receives a similar response in return.
 This would only add fuel to the fire and no one would ever benefit from it, the least the brand itself.

-Here is a list of some self-management skills that will help you to be more productive and enjoy what you are doing:
+Below is a list of some self-management skills that will help you to be more productive and enjoy what you are doing.

 - Stress resistance